Josephvs96/BluePeak-Budget-Backend/README.md

     - error field if there is an error in the request
       - The provided id not a valid id.
-      - If there is no income with the proivded if id in the database.
+      - If there is no expense with the provided if id in the database.
     - message field with the a success message

 ## TODO

 - Add an update profile feature to the user
-- Link the incomes and outcomes with a specific user
+- Link the incomes and expenses with a specific user

 ## How to use